masamiy/DataStoryTelling/content/3-Power-of-story.md

 Figure out what medium to use for each part of the story
 {% include figure.html img="Storyboarding.png" alt="Storyboarding" caption="Storyboarding example" width="75%" %}

-It is time to [put things together](https://masamiy.github.io/content/4-Putting-things-together.html)!
+Now, it is time to [put things together](https://masamiy.github.io/content/4-Putting-things-together.html)!